subirvarma/GeneralCognitics/_posts/2022-10-14-DiffusionModels.md

 A high level view of Diffusion Models is shown in Figure 1.
 A fully trained model generates images by taking a Latent Variable consisting of random noise data ${\bf z}$ to the right of the figure, and gradually 'de-noises' it in multiple stages as shown by the dotted arrows moving from right to left (typically 1000 stages in large networks such as DALL-E-2).
 This is done by feeding the output of stage $t$ to stage $t-1$, until we get to the final stage resulting in the image ${\bf x_0}$.
 This is illustrated in Figure 2, with the middle row illustrating the de-noising process starting from random data in stage $T$, followed by partially re-constructed image at stage ${T\over 2}$ and the final image at stage $0$.

 Diffusion Models are trained by running the process just described in the opposite direction, i.e., from left to right in Figure 1, as shown by the solid arrows.
 An image ${\bf x_0}$ from the training dataset is fed into stage 1 resulting in image ${\bf x_1}$.
 This stage as well as the following ones add small amounts of noise to the image, so it becomes progressively more and more blurry, until all that is left at state $T$ is pure noise (this is illustrated in the top row of Figure 2).
-Since we know precisely how much noise is being added in each stage, the DDPM algorithm works by training a DLN to predict the added noise level given the noisy image data as the input into the model.
+Since we know precisely how much noise is being added in each stage, the DDPM algorithm works by training a Neural Network to predict the added noise level given the noisy image data as the input into the model.
 This optimization problem is posed as that of minimizing a convex regression loss, which is a much simpler problem to solve as compared to the minmax approach in GANs.

 ![](https://subirvarma.github.io/GeneralCognitics/images/gen2.png)